accessdigital/wilson/themes/wilson_theme_starterkit/README.md

 npm run build:dist
 ```

 This runs the same `build:styles` and `build:scripts` scripts in `npm run build`, but also sets the `NODE_ENV=production` and `BABEL_ENV=production` variables.
-These get used to minify CSS and JS as well as [purging Tailwind](#tailwind-purging) of unused classes.
+These get used to minify and format CSS and JS, as well as [purging Tailwind](#tailwind-purging) of unused classes.
 Ideally `npm run build:dist` should be run via CI to ensure released code is always optimised for production.

 ### Compile CSS
 ```bash